 When making our selection, we focused on three core points; the price, performance, and durability of the thermal paste.
 Any of the thermal pastes that you will come across in this guide passed our selection process, but to give you a little bit more insight as to how we exactly picked them, explore each one of the points below.

 As with anything, price plays a huge factor as to whether or not you decide to go for a particular product.
-So, our picks are relatively inexpensive and offer some serious value for money, especially if you own a really powerful PC that demands quality thermal paste.
+So, our picks are relatively inexpensive and offer some serious value for money, especially if you own a really powerful PC that demands quality CPU paste.

 Thermal paste has one job; keep the CPU cool.
 All thermal paste picks that made our selection are really great at doing that.
-Of course, if you require a system-specific thermal paste, we have got you covered for that too.
-You will have come across all system-specific thermal pastes at the start of this guide.
+Of course, if you require a system-specific paste, we have got you covered for that too.
+You will have come across all system-specific pastes at the start of this guide.

 When it comes to thermal pastes, we look at the W/mK or Watt per meter by Kelvin.
 The higher the number of W/mK, the better the thermal conductivity of the compound will be.
 To translate this in simple words, the higher the W/mK, the lower your CPU temperature will be.